 Final exam.
-The final exam will be in person, July 6 at 2pm.
+The final exam will be in person, July 2.
 The exam will be closed-book, closed-notes.
 You may use a single page of notes (standard letter-sized paper, with notes on front and back).
 The exam is type C: it must be done individually without any discussion with anyone else.